zenox444x/nexis/README.md

 # coming Soon

-Nexis is a recovery and system-assistance tool designed specifically for Arch Linux and Arch-based systems.
+Nexis is a open source recovery and system-assistance tool designed specifically for Arch Linux and Arch-based systems.

 Nexis is designed to help users recover and repair their Linux installation when common system problems occur, including issues involving system files, Wi-Fi, Bluetooth, and other essential components.